adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 #### Correlation:
-The residuals are lowly correlated especially at the bottom left of the plot while the top right has stronger correlation between variables.
-Anti-social behaviour and Public Order have a correlation of 0.8.
+The residuals are lowly correlated especially at the bottom left of the plot while the top right has a stronger correlation between variables.
+Anti-social behaviour and Public Order correlate at 0.8.
 This is the same with the pairs of Anti-social behaviour and Violent Crimes, Anti-social behaviour, and Criminal Damage Arson

 <p align="center">
 Figure 4: Correlation Heatmap of Residuals